 When “being accountable” means sharing and reflecting on your own work instead of punishment, it yields positive results in employee engagement and performance.
 “We have our quarterly goals, driven from the CEO, to see how we did on our goals and write a self-reflection report.
 The CEO starts it; he writes five points he did well and five points he did badly, and that is immediately posted on the Slack channel for everyone to see.
 And the CEO makes sure all of his reports do the same.
 If you admit to something you did wrong, instead of sweeping it under the carpet, just admit it publicly and move on.”

 Other characteristics of a great manager that came up included empathy and the ability to inspire others.
 But a big question raised was – are these traits things you can learn and develop, or do you have to come with it?
 Jennifer believes it is possible for people to improve upon talents they lack naturally.

 An approach to encouraging specific behaviors is to build values into the organization.
 “One of the values at Nokia was empathy,” Jennifer said about her previous employer.
 “How great is that?
 If the company ensures you care about how people feel.
-One of the best thing you can do is make values part of your culture explicitly.”
+One of the best things you can do is make values part of your culture explicitly.”

 Maintain a level of discomfort

-“The founder makes sure we always feel a little bit uncomfortable, because if we are too comfortable, we are not performing,” Cindy added.
+“The founder makes sure we always feel a little bit uncomfortable because if we are too comfortable, we are not performing,” Cindy added.
 “He sets high expectations with lots of challenges along the way.
 The moment I feel like I accomplished something, there is the next.”

-“Create a culture of authenticity, vulnerability and transparency; and enable managers to have human conversations, including the difficult ones,” said Jennifer.
+“Create a culture of authenticity, vulnerability, and transparency; and enable managers to have human conversations, including the difficult ones,” said Jennifer.
 “With these ingredients, employees will be encouraged to take more risks, and the whole uncomfortable part is where growth happens.”